Will crash across your southern capes

 My endless efforts to get it right on everything else — doesn’t excuse my carelessness.

 It’s bad enough that it’s the wrong Trayvon, but big, bold letters of “The truth Should Not have an agenda!” is not my style.
+More importantly, I would never purposely paint anyone in an unfair light.

 I made a mistake and I’m embarrassed by it.